miyagawa/Tabelog-HonestStars/README.md

 Tabelog is well known for [its score system very crowded between 3.1 and 3.5](http://tabelog.com/help/score/).
-It means most restaurants over 4 stars (or even 3.5) are exceptionally great, while those around 3.0 are not as good.
-This Chrome extension changes the display of stars on Tabelog in Honest Scale, hence more accurate and intuitive, as follows:
+Most restaurants over 4 stars (or even 3.5) are exceptionally great, while those around 3.0 are not as good.

+This Chrome extension changes the display of stars on Tabelog in Honest Scale, hence making it more accurate and intuitive, as follows:

 * 4.0 or over => 5 stars
 * 3.5 to 4.0 => 4.5 stars